Lillian Bayard Taylor Kiliani: Personal life and legacy

-Killant married German surgeon and medical school professor Otto George Theobald Kiliani in 1887.
+Kiliani married German surgeon and medical school professor Otto George Theobald Kiliani in 1887.
 They had a son, Richard, born in 1888, and a daughter, Gladys, who died in childhood.
 During World War I, her husband served as a surgeon in the German army's medical corps, and their son Richard served in an American regiment.
 Her mother, who moved back to Germany in 1915 and lived with the Kilianis in Bavaria, died in 1925; her husband died in 1928, and her son died in 1934.
 She died in 1940, at the age of 83, in Germany.
 Some of her letters and journals are in the Marie Hansen Taylor papers at Stanford University.
 In 1925, she donated some of her father's papers to Yale University.